Reasons to go

-You can either join a group tour which visits both national parks and includes transport between them, or choose separate treks in each destination and let us help you travel between the two by public bus or private transfer.
+You can either join a group tour which visits both national parks and includes a transfer between them, or choose separate treks in each destination and let us help you travel between the two by public bus or private transfer.
+There's plenty of options to break up the journey at the gateway towns to each national park - Puerto Natales for Torres del Paine, and El Calafate for Los Glaciares, where you can visit the majestic Perito Moreno Glacier on your way to the national park.

 Yes!
 While the trekking is what draws the majority of people to these destinations, both regions offer a huge variety of activities.